varksh05/DateArithmetic/README.md

    * *a[2] - Year  //2010*

 # putDate Methods
-  You can print Dates from various Formats using putDate Methods. putDate Methods take a *Integer Array Value* as arguments. putDate Methods returns in *String Value*.
+  You can print Dates from various Formats using putDate Methods. putDate Methods takes *Integer Array Value* as arguments. putDate Methods returns in *String Value*.

     String putDateDDMMYYYY(int a[]) - 01/02/2010
     String putDateMMDDYYYY(int a[]) - 02/01/2010